Boomslangnz/FFBArcadePlugin/Includes/FFBPluginReadme.txt

 - Requires Visual Runtime Files https://www.techpowerup.com/download/visual-c-redistributable-runtime-package-all-in-one/

-- GUI Requires Visual Runtime 2015 (pretty sure its this lol) and has to be in same folder with metroframework.dll & SDL2.dll
+- GUI Requires Visual Runtime 2019 and has to be in same folder with metroframework.dll & SDL2.dll

 ***CREDITS***